danedwardsdeveloper/simple-order--portfolio/src/app/dashboard/dashboard.md

 ## New user CTAs

-- CTA: Confirm your email to start inviting customers <InviteCustomer /> : <ConfirmYourEmail />
+- Please confirm your email <InviteCustomer /> : <ConfirmYourEmail />
-- CTA: Add to your inventory <Link href="/inventory" />
+- Add to your inventory <Link href="/inventory" />
-- CTA: set merchant settings <Link href="/settings" />
+- Update your merchant settings <Link href="/settings" />
+- Invite a customer